mozilla/python_moztelemetry/docs/index.rst

 A simple library to fetch and analyze data collected by the Mozilla Telemetry service.
 Objects collected by Telemetry are called ``pings``.
 A ping has a number of properties (aka ``dimensions``) and a payload.

-A session of Telemetry data analysis/manipulation typically starts with a query that filters the objects by one or more dimensions.
+A session of Telemetry data analysis/manipulation typically starts with a :ref:`Dataset` query that filters the objects by one or more dimensions, and then extracts the items of interest from their payload.
-This query can be expressed using either an orm-like api, :ref:`Dataset` or a simple function, :ref:`get_pings`.

 .. toctree::
    :maxdepth: 2

    api

 Indices and tables
 ==================